 The individual’s privacy and dignity must be respected every minute of the day.
 This includes supporting the individual’s religious beliefs and individual cultural views and ways of living.
 Some patients are comfortable being addressed by their first name, where others require a more formal salutation when the staff is providing cares and services.
 At every stage of the progressing disease, it is essential that the staff treat the patient as an adult and always remain courteous.

 The patient has the right to expect his or her caregivers to attempt to comprehend how they feel and offer support instead of ignoring them during the progressing stages of the disease.
 It is essential that the staff chat with the patient while assisting his or her with physical tasks including bathing, toileting, dressing, and eating.

 Even though the individual may be losing their capacity to make competent decisions, they never lose the right to choose the level of care they receive every day they reside in the facility.
 This means the resident has the right to choose food, activities, and clothing along with expressing their likes and dislikes.
 The staff should provide appropriate assistance and support in helping the resident make the decision that serves the patient’s best interest.

 Palos Heights Illinois Nursing Home Abuse Lawyers

-If you have your suspicions that your loved one is being neglected or abused while residing at Arden Courts of Palos Heights, call Rosenfeld Injury Lawyers to stop the mistreatment now.
+If you have your suspicions that your loved one is being neglected or abused while residing at Arden Courts of Palos Heights, call Rosenfeld Injury Lawyers LLC to stop the mistreatment now.
 Our knowledgeable Palos Heights attorneys can offer legal assistance on your behalf to ensure your case for financial compensation is successfully resolved against all parties who caused your loved one harm.

 We encourage you to contact our Cook County elder abuse law offices by calling (888) 424-5757 today to schedule your complimentary initial case evaluation.
 We accept every nursing home abuse and neglect claim for compensation through contingency fee arrangements.